pagkly/Zed/Investopedia3/Understanding Mortgage-Backed Securities (MBS).md

 This process works for all concerned as everyone does what they're supposed to do.
 That is, the bank keeps to reasonable standards for granting mortgages; the homeowner keeps paying on time, and the credit rating agencies that review MBS perform due diligence.

-In order to be sold on the markets today, an MBS must be issued by a [government-sponsored enterprise](https://www.investopedia.com/terms/g/gse.asp) (GSE) or a private financial company.
+In order to be sold on the markets today, an MBS must be issued by a [[government-sponsored enterprise]](https://www.investopedia.com/terms/g/gse.asp) (GSE) or a private financial company.
 The mortgages must have originated from a regulated and authorized financial institution.
-And the MBS must have received one of the top two ratings issued by an accredited [credit rating agency](https://www.investopedia.com/terms/c/credit-agency.asp).
+And the MBS must have received one of the top two ratings issued by an accredited [[credit rating agency]](https://www.investopedia.com/terms/c/credit-agency.asp).

 #### Understanding Mortgage-Backed Securities